Go to top of page

 Mental Health First Aid Australia

-Teen MHFA is a practical, skills-based courses designed to equip students with the skills and confidence to recognise and respond if someone they know experiences a mental health problem or crisis situation.
-Schools need to have 10% of their staff completed the Youth Mental Health First Aid course before they can offer Teen Mental Health First Aid.
+Teen MHFA is a practical, skills-based course designed to equip students with the skills and confidence to recognise and respond if someone they know experiences a mental health problem or crisis situation.
+Schools need to have 10% of their staff complete the Youth Mental Health First Aid course before they can offer Teen Mental Health First Aid.

 The Karma Classroom